Can you start culinary school in your 40's?

 It was my experience, entering as a passionate amateur with 20 years of reading/experimenting under my belt, that my self-taught skills placed me towards the head of the pack from the beginning.

-Once in school, I was able to build on my existing skills, and I came away with a well-rounded background in Patisserie and Baking.
+In my experience, once in school, I was able to build on my existing skills.
+I came away with a well-rounded background in Patisserie and Baking.

 I found that the older students were generally more serious about their studies, since most of us had already had a career and were serious about making a change "later in life."
 And most of us were paying out of our own pockets!